dataforseo/TypeScriptClient/docs/classes/BusinessDataTripadvisorReviewsTaskPostRequestInfo.md

 keyword
 required field if you do not specify url_path the keyword you specify should indicate a name of an existing business or prominent place on Tripadvisor;
-you can specify up to 700 symbols in the keyword filed;
+you can specify up to 700 characters in the keyword filed;
-all %## will be decoded (plus symbol ‘+’ will be decoded to a space character);
+all %## will be decoded (plus character ‘+’ will be decoded to a space character);
-if you need to use the “%” symbol for your keyword, please specify it as “%25”
+if you need to use the “%” character for your keyword, please specify it as “%25”

 #### Implementation of